MUSIC

 Year 7

-All of our Key Stage 3 schemes focus on building the skills of our students in the three key areas/strands, performing, composing and listening and appraising.
+The Key Stage 3 (Year 7) schemes of learning all focus on building skills three key areas/strands, mentioned above.
 These skills are delivered through a variety of topics including The Elements of Music, Instruments of the Orchestra, Melody Writing and Performing Skills.
 Music involves practical work using keyboards, voices, pitched percussion and other instruments.
 Students who already play are invited to bring their own instruments where appropriate.
 Throughout the year students will develop the skills of performing music, composing and appraising music.
+All our schemes have an element of singing.
+There will also be whole class music making using Ukuleles.

 Year 8

-All of our Key Stage 3 schemes focus on building the skills of our students in the three key areas/strands, performing, composing and listening and appraising.
-These skills are delivered through a variety of topics, including Keyboard Skills, Popular Music, Music for Media and Song-writing.
-This involves practical work using keyboards, voices, pitched percussion and other instruments where appropriate.
+The Year 8 schemes focus on building developing and embedding the skills of our students learning in year 7 using the same stands as before.
+They revisit and enhance these skills and are delivered the topics below using keyboards, traditional music composition and notation, practical work using keyboards, voices, pitched percussion and other instruments where appropriate.
 Students who already play are invited to bring their own instruments where appropriate.
 Throughout the year students will develop the skills of performing music, composing and appraising music.
+All our schemes have an element of singing.

 Year 9